ongres/stackgres/doc/content/en/05-administration-guide/21-distributedlogs-upgrade/_index.md

 kubectl delete pod -n "$NAMESPACE" "$DISTRIBUTED_LOGS_NAME-0" --wait=true
 ```

-Wait until the new instance is created and operational, receiving traffic from the LB.
+Wait until the new instance is created and operational, receiving traffic from the service.
 This new
- replica has already been initialized with the new components.
-Note the name of the new pod.
+ primary has already been initialized with the new components.

 ```shell
 kubectl wait --for=condition=Ready -n "$NAMESPACE" "pod/$DISTRIBUTED_LOGS_NAME-0"